 - Want to Help Texas Air Conditioning and Refrigeration Contractors with Harvey Recovery?

 - Was Your Elevator or Escalator Damaged During Harvey?

 - Plan Reviews & Inspections

 - Boilers: Recovering Boiler Systems After a Flood; Boiler Extensions

 - Water Wells: Private Wells Under Flood Waters

 Texans Helping Texans

-On October 20, 2017, Governor Greg Abbott extended the State Disaster Declaration for Texas counties affected by Hurricane Harvey.
+On June 8, 2018, Governor Greg Abbott extended the State Disaster Declaration for Texas counties affected by Hurricane Harvey.
 All Texas counties declared disaster areas will continue to be eligible for assistance as they recover and rebuild after Hurricane Harvey.
 State Disaster Declarations must be renewed every 30 days for assistance to remain available.
-See the Governor’s updated disaster declaration.

 As Texans respond to the ongoing disaster caused by Hurricane Harvey, TDLR is reaching out to help those in the affected areas.
 During this difficult time, we are streamlining procedures to help our licensees and small businesses recover as quickly as possible.